unnc-idl-ucc/unnc-idl-ucc.github.io/README.md

 ## UNNC-IDL-UCC

-### - About Us
+### About Us

-  We are a small group as a part of Innovative Design Lab, with the aim to introduce advanced design ideas into practical computing hardwares/softwares.
+  We are a small group with the aim to introduce advanced design ideas into practical computing hardwares/softwares.

+  User-Centric Computing Group, as a part of Innovative Design Lab in The University of Nottingham Ningbo China, is directed by Professor Xu Sun.

+  We are always seeking for highly-motivated and independent students from all majors, who are interested in cutting-edge research.
+If you are not satisfied with your daily study and plan to experience interdisciplinary research.
+Please contact Professor Xu Sun for more details.

-### - News
+### News

-### - Current Projects
+### Current Projects

-### - Student Resources
+### Student Resources